Smoothbore

 A smoothbore weapon is one that has a barrel without rifling.
 Smoothbores range from handheld firearms to powerful tank guns and large artillery mortars.
+Some examples of smoothbore weapons are muskets, blunderbusses, and flintlock pistols.
+The opposite of smoothbore is rifling.

 History

 Early firearms had smoothly bored barrels that fired projectiles without significant spin.
 To minimize inaccuracy-inducing tumbling during flight, their projectiles required an aerodynamically uniform shape, such as a sphere.
 However, surface imperfections on the projectile and/or the barrel will cause even a sphere to rotate randomly during flight, and the Magnus effect will curve it off the intended trajectory when spinning on any axis not parallel to the direction of travel.